Installation of Noisestop 2 & 2+ Panels

-- Fixings: If you are fixing on to stud or ceiling joists you will need dry wall or universal screws.
-Plasterboard adhesive to bond the panels directly on to walls.
+- Fixings: If you fix stud or ceiling joists, you will need drywall or universal screws.
+Plasterboard adhesive to bond the panels directly onto walls.
 AC50 acoustic sealant for the edges of the boards.

 Before you begin fitting the panels

-Always check the surface you are going to apply the boards and ensure there are no holes, cracks or blown plaster.
-The surface you are applying the boards should be in good condition.
+Always check the surface you will apply the boards to and ensure there are no holes, cracks or blown plaster.
+The surface you are applying to the boards should be in good condition.
 Fill and repair any obvious areas before you start.

-Remove all decorative features and electrical points prior to the installation.
-Once the work is completed these can be reinstated.
+Remove all decorative features and electrical points before the installation.
+Once the work is completed, these can be reinstated.

 Ready to start fitting the panels